 Name Principal occupation and related experience Jason Vyner President and Director.
 Jason is a registered mortgage professional in good standing in Ontario since 1983.
 Jason has been involved in all aspects of the mortgage industry since that time, including being engaged in brokering, underwriting, syndicating, and administering residential and commercial mortgages.

-Andrea Vyner Secretary-Treasurer.
+Name Principal occupation and related experience Andrea Vyner Secretary-Treasurer.
 Andrea is a registered mortgage professional with over 25 years' experience.
 In addition to a mortgage brokers license (license no. M08000584), Andrea is a licensed real estate agent.
 Arjun Saraf, FCPA, FCA CFO and Director.
-Arjun Saraf is a CPA, CA that holds a Mortgage Broker License and acts as the principal broker of NHMC and an Exempt Market Dealer license and operates as the CEO and CCO of Integrated Equities Inc. He has 14 years of experience in the industry and will take over the CFO role from Stephen as of March 7, 2023.
+Arjun Saraf is a CPA, CA that holds a Mortgage Broker License and acts as the principal broker of NHMC and an Exempt Market Dealer license and operates as the CEO and CCO of Integrated Equities Inc. David Goldman Director.
+David is former President of Gateway Newstands with over 35 years of business management experience.
+David has been involved with real estate and mortgage investments since 1985.
+He has been active in residential mortgage lending for the past 15 years and invested in major condominium projects including, King West (PlazaCorp), Emerald Park (PlazaCorp), 30 Ordnance (Fernbrook/Cityzen).
+Anthony Borg Director, Anthony Borg, a Chartered Professional Accountant (CPA) of nearly 30 years is a founding principal of Broadcast Auditors of Canada, a recognized leader in the broadcast industry for 25 years.
+In addition to his professional expertise, Anthony has been actively investing in the Mortgage Investment Corporation (MIC) for several years and maintains a diverse portfolio of investments and vast knowledge with investments.
+Stephen Dineley Director.
+Stephen is a retired Assurance Partner for KPMG.
+He has 40 years of experience in public accounting with expertise in many industries, particularly in the financial and real-estate sectors.
+He was the CFO of a large nursing home company in the late 90s and is currently a director of a Public Company and a Trust Company.